-Esquith’s students voluntarily come to school at 6:30 am – long before the regular school day starts.
-They stay until 5 or 6 at night.
+Esquith’s students voluntarily come to school at 6:30 AM – long before the regular school day starts.
+They stay until 5:00 or 6:00 at night.
 They come on Saturdays and through most school breaks.
-It seems to me that Esquith has come as close as possible to creating a boarding school – without actually keeping the kids overnight (except when they are on roadtrips, which seems to happen often).
+It seems to me that Esquith has come as close as possible to creating a boarding school – without actually keeping the kids overnight (except when they are on road trips, which seems to happen often).
 The kids spend more time with him and their classmates than they do with their own families.

 Anybody else read this book?
 What did you think?